kiyoung-aws/Unified-Studio-for-Amazon-Sagemaker/migration/emr/README.md

 If you plan to use existing EMR compute resource:

-2.1 For existing EMR Serverless applications:
+2.1 For existing EMR on EC2 Clusters:

-     Go to Portal, project → Compute → Data Analytics → Add Compute → EMR Serverless
+     Go to Portal, project → Compute → Data processing → Add Compute → Connect to existing Compute resources Choose EMR on EC2

-This step will create a connector in your project to establish a connection with an existing EMR Serverless application.
+This step will create a connector in your project to establish a connection with an existing EMR on EC2 Cluster.

 #### Important Considerations: